Clicky Skip to Content

 Wisdom is a prime aspect for a character as it gives them the ability to recognize what is happening around them.
 Wisdom can be used to read body language, understand feelings, pay attention to the things in its surroundings, and care for someone who is injured.

-Wisdom checks can include Animal Handling, Insight, Perception, Medicine, and Survival Skills.
-Although, there’re many other Wisdom checks that can be called for.
+Wisdom checks include Animal Handling, Insight, Perception, Medicine, and Survival Skills.
+Although, many other Wisdom checks can be called for.

 • Animal Handling: When a situation occurs where one has to calm down an animal or recognize an animal’s intentions, it can call for a Wisdom check.

-• Insight: When one has to determine the true intentions of a creature Wisdom (insight) check is called for.
+• Insight: When one has to determine the true intentions of a creature, a Wisdom (insight) check is called for.
 For Example, when trying to predict someone’s next move.

-• Perception: Your Wisdom (Perception) check grants you the ability to spot, hear, or detect the presence of someone or something.
+• Perception: Your Wisdom (Perception) check allows you to spot, hear, or detect the presence of someone or something.

 • Survival: A Wisdom (Survival) check lets you follow the tracks, help your group get through frozen wastelands, hunt wild, and predict the weather or other natural hazards.